 NNPs are in charge of monitoring specialized life support equipment like incubators and ventilators.
 Additionally, they provide education and support to patients' families regarding both intensive and postpartum neonatal care.
 NNPs will also dispense medication under an attending physician.

 The National Certification Corporation is the certifying agency for neonatal nurse practitioners.

 Nurse attorneys are licensed as both registered nurses and attorneys.
 These dual licenses allow them to integrate law into their healthcare practice or organization, or address healthcare concerns in their law practice.

-Sometimes referred to as environmental health nursing, occupational health nursing is a specialty nursing practice which provides health and safety services to employees and employee populations.
-An occupational health nurse's main task is to prevent workplace injuries and illnesses.
+Sometimes referred to as environmental health nursing, occupational health nursing is a specialty nursing practice that provides health and safety services to employees and employee populations.
+An occupational health nurse’s main task is to prevent workplace injuries and illnesses.
 These nurses work to educate employers and employees on how to achieve workplace safety.

 Oncology Certified Nurses (OCNs) are registered nurses with ample experience in the nursing specialty of oncology.
-Oncology nurses provide care for cancer patients and those at risk for getting the disease.
+Oncology nurses provide care for cancer patients and those at risk of getting the disease.
 They monitor physical conditions, manage medication, and administer chemotherapy and other treatments.

 OCNs are board certified through the Oncology Nursing Certification Corporation

 Certified Orthopaedic Nurses (ONCs) are RNs with special education and training in orthopedics.
 They play an important role in providing care to patients with musculoskeletal disease, bone fractures, arthritis, joint replacements, osteoporosis, and genetic malformations and conditions which affect bones and/or muscles.
 Additionally, ONCs are responsible for educating patients on these disorders and on available self-care and support systems.